 This is one of the most common causes of chronic kidney disease.
 Blood hypertension could cause renal failure in two fashions.

-It can be the cause of an acute renal failure by malignant hypertension that damages the renal tissue, or it could develop over years of untreated blood hypertension that damages the vasculature inside the kidneys.
+It can cause acute renal failure by malignant hypertension that damages the renal tissue or develop over years of untreated blood hypertension that damages the vasculature inside the kidneys.

 Regardless of the mechanism, blood hypertension is notoriously known for damaging the kidneys, and preventive measures should be taken before it is too late.

-One of the late complications of diabetes mellitus is diabetic nephropathy, which is characterized by damaged nephrons.
+One of the late complications of diabetes mellitus is diabetic nephropathy, characterized by damaged nephrons.

-Persistent high levels of blood glucose can make it difficult for the kidneys to do their job.
-As a result, the kidneys start to leak albumin (proteins) into the urine.
+High blood glucose levels can make it difficult for the kidneys to do their job.
+As a result, the kidneys leak albumin (proteins) into the urine.

 Polycystic kidney disease (PKD)

-Similar to liver transplantation, renal graft has its own contraindications.
+Similar to liver transplantation, renal graft has its contraindications.
 These include cardiopulmonary insufficiency,

 advanced liver disease, and AIDS.
-Tabaco and morbid obesity are considered relative contraindications.
+In addition, tobacco and morbid obesity are considered relative contraindications.

-Most of these conditions increase the risk of fatality during the surgery, as well as the risk of complications that occur post-surgery.
+Most of these conditions increase the risk of fatality during the surgery and the risk of complications post-surgery.

-Nevertheless, it is up to your surgeon to determine whether you are eligible for a kidney transplant or not.
+Nevertheless, it is up to your surgeon to determine whether you are eligible for a kidney transplant.

-Once you are approved as a candidate, you will be added to a waiting list to receive a kidney.
+Once approved as a candidate, you will be on a waiting list to receive a kidney.

-Before the surgery is performed, the kidney donor must be ABO (blood type) compatible with the recipient.
+Before the surgery, the kidney donor must be ABO (blood type) compatible with the recipient.

 They should also share as many genetic similarities as possible.